sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

   ![](./images/cipdemo/ace2-3.png)

 5. Select the `MQOutput` node.
 Configure its properties thus:
+  - For `Queue Name` specify **NEWORDER.MQ**.
+This is the queue onto which the message will be put.
+Note: in this instance we are hard-coding this queue name; typically it will be parameterised (for ACE specialists: this parameterisation uses _LocalEnvironment.Destination.MQ.DestinationData.queueName_).
-  - For Connection select `Local queue manager`.
+  - For `Connection` select `Local queue manager`.
 This is because the container running ACE will also include a Queue Manager, to which we will connect locally.
-  - For Destination queue manager name specify **acemqserver** (case sensitive).
+  - For `Destination queue manager` name specify **acemqserver** (case sensitive).
 This is the name of the local Queue Manager.
 Note: in this instance we are hard-coding this Queue Manager name; typically it will be parameterised (using an MQ Policy).

   ![](./images/cipdemo/ace3.png)

-  - For Queue Name specify **NEWORDER.MQ**.
-This is the queue onto which the message will be put.
-Note: in this instance we are hard-coding this queue name; typically it will be parameterised (for ACE specialists: this parameterisation uses _LocalEnvironment.Destination.MQ.DestinationData.queueName_).
 8. `Save` your flow.
 9. Create a BAR (Broker Archive) file.
   - Call it **orders**.
 	- In the `Prepare` tab, ensure that the REST API called **orders**  is selected.
 	- Select `Build and Save`.

+The BAR file containing the `orders` API is now ready for deployment.

 ## Connecting ACE to a remote MQ on ICP
 >> Comment from Hugh: I think we do not need to do this section.
 It was in the original lab because connection to ES was going to be via MQ.
 But in our lab, connection to ES doesn't use MQ.
 So no need to define this connection to a remote QMgr.